Toy Dog Breeds

 has a cute shaggy look to it.
 He is a light shedder, but the coat is unique and best groomed by a

-professional.
-A brushing two to three times a week will suffice in between visits to the groomer.
+two to three times a week will keep the Affie's coat maintained in between visits to the groomer.

 An affectionate, though a bit mischievous,